Tips for Carrying Clothes for Ladakh Trip

 • The remaining list of things to pack for Ladakh trip.

 This list of clothes and equipment will answer your question in general.
 However, the list mainly focuses on shoulder months and suits for all other months too.
-However, for an appropriate month by month reference of what to carry, you can refer to the FAQ section below.
+However, for an appropriate month-by-month reference of what to carry, you can refer to the FAQ section below.

 In the end, it is always nice to take some candies, chocolates, books, pens, pencils, crayons etc. anything that you can distribute among the local children.
 Nothing but the smile on their face would be too much worth it.